Creating an Assessment Dropbox

-Tip: Prior to creating your Assessment Dropbox Folders, visit Setting up the Gradebook to learn how to manage your grades for all assessment activities effectively.
+Tip: Although you are able to create a Grade Item in the dropbox folder here, it is better if you have all Grade Items created before you create the dropboxes.
+Visit Setting up the Gradebook to learn how to manage your grades for all assessment activities effectively.

 1. To assist in the evaluation, marking and provision of feedback for student submissions, you can use a Rubric.
 Click Add a Rubric to select an existing Rubric or click on Create Rubric in New Window.